basicx-StrgV/WGet.NET/README.md

 Therefore the functions are limited at the moment.<br>
 **If you tried this library, please give me some feedback.
 And if you miss a feature, you can create an issue to let me know.**

+## 🎈 Version 2.0

+Version 2.0 is out now, with big changes, improvements and new features.
+But before updating to the new version, read the changelog first, because version 2.0 is not compatible with older versions of this library.

+You can finde the changelog here: https://github.com/basicx-StrgV/WGet.NET/releases/tag/2.0.0

 ## ⚡ Features

 - Get a list of installed packages